Q&A: Can Vitamin C Supplements Boost Your Health Beyond a Balanced Diet?

 Buffered Vitamin C |

-- Combines vitamin C with minerals like calcium,
+- Combines vitamin C with minerals e.g. calcium,

 magnesium, and potassium to reduce acidity. |